gzandiemer/libsta/README.md

 ### Done
 - Navbar
-- Certain member can add book to his/her library
+- Members can add a book to their library from their profile page via book-form
+-

 <a name="in-progress"/>

 ### In Progress

 <a name="to-do"/>
-- add icons instead of like button and add a counter
+- add icons instead of like button and add an increment button for likes
--
--
+- after adding book navigate back to member's profile page

 ### To Do

 - Add Carousel to home and dashboard (limit each with 3-4 cards)
-- Add profile card to profile page
+- Add profile card to profile page with follow button
-- Style member.card

 <a name="problems-to-fix"/>

 #### Problems to fix

-1. members/all route renders wrong view
+- members/all route renders wrong view
-2. When a book is added through submitting book-form, it is added 2 times
+- When a book is added through submitting book-form, it is added 2 times
-3. After adding the book it doesn't turn back to the member's page
+- After adding the book it doesn't turn back to the member's page

 <a name="features-to-add"/>